Paul J. Welk

 - Multiple physical therapy providers in successful third party payer appeals

 - A manufacturing company with the successful negotiation of a shareholder dispute and stock purchase

 - A publicly traded company regarding the merger of two wholly owned subsidiaries

 - Two publicly traded companies regarding the ongoing review of distribution, supply and service contracts

-- A seller of a skilled nursing facility and related real estate
+- Multiple sellers of skilled nursing facilities and related real estate

 - Multiple regional rehabilitation provider networks on a variety of issues, including formation and ongoing operations